 For reference, interest-only loans currently make up about 40% of all mortgages, with all four major banks well over the 30% limit.

-APRA also wants banks to screen their borrowers more stringently by only granting interest-only loans to those who have deposited at least 20% of the principal and has a loan-to-value ratio of more than 90%.
+APRA also wants banks to screen their borrowers more stringently by only granting interest-only loans to those who have deposited at least 20% of the principal and have a loan-to-value ratio of more than 90%.

-Meanwhile, ASIC, which handles non-bank lenders, has penalized eight major lenders for poor practices and has promised to exercise its regulatory powers to gather data on interest-only lending flows from large and smaller banks, mutual banks and non-bank lenders.
+Meanwhile, ASIC, which handles non-bank lenders, has penalized eight major lenders for poor practices and has promised to exercise its regulatory powers to gather data on interest-only lending flows from large and smaller banks, mutual banks, and non-bank lenders.

 But back to the RBA.
 The central bank’s text tells us two things.
 First, it’s pretty dang happy with the recent curbs in housing loans and expects them to reduce the risks associated with high levels of indebtedness.